rajadilipkolli/spring-boot-microservices-series-v2/ReadMe.md

 ### Local SetUp and running using docker

-To run in local, first build all services using command
+To run all services in local, first build all services using command or check individual service ReadMe.md for instructions to start.

 ```shell
 ./mvnw clean spotless:apply spring-boot:build-image -DskipTests